markose/Protothreads/README.md

 To use it e.g. in the [Arduino Online Editor](https://create.arduino.cc/) you can download the Zip-File from the **dist** folder and reimport it in the IDE.

-Below is a basic example arduino sketch that shows how to use the protothreads.
+Below is a basic example arduino sketch that shows how the library can be used.

 ```C++
 // import library